Growth hacking plays an essential role in eCommerce customer acquisition. When applying tactics...

 - Digital analytics: establish indicators that allow you to obtain feedback on the degree of satisfaction of your customers.
 This can be done through online surveys, brand ratings, interaction analysis, etc.

 - Omnichannel: improve your customer service processes through multiple communication channels.
-Pay attention to response times, the main incidents reported by your customers and the evaluations of your sales team.
+Pay attention to response times, the main incidents reported by your customers, and the evaluations of your sales team.

-- Digital Marketing: work on the Digital Marketing strategy of your eCommerce to create a personalized experience oriented to generate positive perceptions.
+- Digital Marketing: work on the Digital Marketing strategy of your eCommerce to create a personalized experience oriented to generating positive perceptions.
 Use copywriting techniques and take advantage of content marketing to evoke emotions and provide answers.
 Focus on the customer and understand their needs and problems to offer them the solution.